From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Single-spectral pedestrian detection

 \subsubsection{Deformable part based methods}

-Decision forests based methods are generally not very robust to deformation.
 To better capture the deformation of objects such as pedestrians, the deformable part based model \cite{Felzenszwalb_DPM_PAMI_2010} (DPM) was introduced.
-DPM is one of the most popular handcrafted approaches for detecting both generic objects and pedestrians, which is a star-structured part-based model and consists of a coarse root model and a set of higher-resolution parts deformation models.
+DPM is one of the most popular handcrafted approaches for detecting both generic objects and pedestrians, which consists of a coarse root model and a set of higher-resolution parts deformation models.
 The final score is equal to the score of the root model plus the sum over parts of the maximum of the part score minus a deformation cost.
-In each model, histograms of oriented gradients (HOG) \cite{Dalal_HOG_CVPR_2005} are used to extract the local features.
+In each model, histograms of oriented gradients (HOG) \cite{Dalal_HOG_CVPR_2005} are used to extract the features.
 By dividing detection window into multiple spatial sub-regions (cells), the gradient histogram features are computed for each cell.
 Consequently, histograms of each cell are concatenated in a single feature representation to describe detection window.
-Since HOG features encode the variance in local shape (\textit{e.g.,} edge and gradient structure) very well and the part based model is able to capture the deformations in objects, their combination in the deformable part based models yield promising results in 2006 PASCAL object detection challenge.
+Since HOG features encode the variance in local shape (\textit{e.g.,} edge and gradient structure) very well and the part based model is able to capture the deformations, their combination in the deformable part based models yield promising results in 2006 PASCAL object detection challenge.

 Several variants of the DPM model have been proposed in the literature \cite{Felzenszwalb_CDPM_CVPR_2010,Park_MultiResC_ECCV_2010,Yan_MTDPM_CVPR_2013,Jafari_TM_ICRA_2016}.
 Some of these variants focus on further improving pedestrian detection accuracy.
 Park \textit{et al.} \cite{Park_MultiResC_ECCV_2010} developed multi-resolution feature representations for pedestrians of various scales.
 Specifically, a deformable and high-resolution part-based model is used for large-sized pedestrian detection, while a rigid and low-resolution template is used for small-sized pedestrian detection.
 Yan \textit{et al.} \cite{Yan_MTDPM_CVPR_2013} proposed to map features from different resolutions to the same subspace using the proposed resolution-aware transformations based on the DPM detector.
 Ouyang \textit{et al.} \cite{Ouyang_2PD_CVPR_2013,Ouyang_2PD_PAMI_2015} improved single-pedestrian detection with the help of multi-pedestrian detection.
 The multi-pedestrian detector is learned by a mixture of deformable part-based models, where each single pedestrian is also treated as a part.
 Afterwards, the relationship between single-pedestrian detection and multi-pedestrian detection is modelled to refine pedestrian detection performance.
 Wan \textit{et al.} \cite{Wang_SOA_ICIP_2016} incorporated a scale prior and occlusion analysis into deformable part models.
 Other than striving for improved accuracy, several works focus on improving detection speed.
 Felzenszwalb \textit{et al.} \cite{Felzenszwalb_CDPM_CVPR_2010} proposed partial hypotheses to early reject some low scoring samples by using fewer models.
 As a result, the speed of DPM detector is 20 times faster, without sacrificing detection accuracy.
 Baek \textit{et al.} \cite{Baek_KP_TITS_2020} developed an additive kernel SVM and BING proposal generation method for fast pedestrian detection.